l0drex/Intellij-KDE-Breeze-Theme/docs/CONTRIBUTING.md

 # How to Contribute
 This page contains information related to the development of this theme.
 If you want to contribute by submitting code or notify the developers about issues you experienced, this page is for you!

-> Hint for pros: A lot of the emojis are linked to useful sites, so you can use them as a button!
+> [💡](https://youtu.be/dQw4w9WgXcQ) Hint for pros: Sometimes, the emojis are linked to useful sites, so you can use them as a button!

 ## Creating Issues
 This section covers the process on how to create an issue.